OpenDataScotland/jkan/_datasets/improvement+service-septic+tanks+-+scotland.md

 ---
 category:
 - Food and Environment
-date_created: 'Septic Tanks '
+date_created: '2021-06-11'
-date_updated: '2021-06-11T09:21:20.646252'
+date_updated: '2022-02-18'
 license: 'Custom licence: Other (Not Open)'
 maintainer: Improvement Service
-notes: <p>This dataset is an amalgamation of licenced SEPA &amp; some Local Authority Septic Tanks in Scotland.\n\nUnder section 79 of the Environmental Protection Act 1990 and Under part 6, section 37 of the Water Resources (Scotland) Act 2013 SEPA, Scottish Water and Local Authorities all have a responsibility for the registration, management and compliance of Septic Tanks within Scotland.
+notes: <p>This dataset is an amalgamation of licenced SEPA &amp; some Local Authority Septic Tanks in Scotland.
+Under section 79 of the Environmental Protection Act 1990 and Under part 6, section 37 of the Water Resources (Scotland) Act 2013 SEPA, Scottish Water and Local Authorities all have a responsibility for the registration, management and compliance of Septic Tanks within Scotland.
 The Scottish Assessors also currently identifies 678 septic tanks.
 These are tanks that serve more than one dwelling.
-Those that serve just one dwelling may be treated as an appurtenance of the dwelling i.e. they are classified as domestic and treated as being reflected in the Council Tax band.\n\nSEPA have approximately a quarter of the Septic Tanks mapped as it has only been a requirement since 2012 that when buying or selling a house that these get licenced.
+Those that serve just one dwelling may be treated as an appurtenance of the dwelling i.e. they are classified as domestic and treated as being reflected in the Council Tax band.
+SEPA have approximately a quarter of the Septic Tanks mapped as it has only been a requirement since 2012 that when buying or selling a house that these get licenced.
 Scottish Water have partial information (not included as data not provided in a suitable format) and Scottish Assessors collect some as